GRN-BRI/bri2025/_pages/home.md

 ---

-we welcome the 8th annual conference of The Global Research Network Belt - Road Initiative (GRN-BRI).
+we welcome the 10th annual conference of The Global Research Network Belt - Road Initiative (GRN-BRI).
 The GRN-BRI having members from 60 institutes in 40 countries along the Belt and Road is an independent research network providing a global platform for researchers to share and collaborate on research projects in the field of logistics, transport, international trade, and supply chain [https://grn-bri.github.io/](https://grn-bri.github.io/).
 This yearly conference is one of the serial international conferences, industry seminars, and training workshops that disseminate the latest research and strategic insights to enhance policy-making and support economic development.

-GRN-BRI 2023 will be hold by the Ningbo University, Zhejiang, China at November 10-12, 2023
+GRN-BRI 2025 will be hold by the Tangshan Institute of Southwest Jiaotong University, Hebei Province, China at November 28–30, 2025